sishtiaq/compose-z3-tutorial/README.md

 #### Z3

-1. If you trust me, you can just use the dlls in platform/osx-mono;
+You need the Z3 dll and it's .NET wrapper.
+If you trust me, you can just use the dlls in platform/osx-mono.

-2. Or else you can build z3 youself
+If you want to build it yourself, read on in this section.

-For this, get z3 sources for z3/unstable (4.3.2 is known to work) from http://z3.codeplex.com/.
+First, get the Z3 sources for z3/unstable (4.3.2 is known to work) from http://z3.codeplex.com/.

 ```
 $ export Z3DIR=/path/to/z3/